rutvi317/Hello-World/README.md

 # Hello-World
-Hie this is my first repository and I am still learning that how things work here
+Hie Rutvi this side.
+I am computer engineer.This is my first repository and I am still learning that how things work here